GLOBAL MARKETS-Stocks near record highs on trade hopes, dollar gains

 Oil edged lower after a report showing U.S. crude inventories grew unexpectedly last week, but optimism that a U.S.-China trade deal would be reached soon limited losses.

-U.S. West Texas Intermediate crude CLc1 fell 30 cents to settle at $58.11 a barrel.
-Global benchmark Brent crude LCOc1 settled down 21 cents to $64.06 a barrel.
+U.S. West Texas Intermediate crude CLc1 fell 69 cents to 58.72 a barrel.
+Global benchmark Brent crude LCOc1 lost 43 cents to $64.84 a barrel.

-U.S. gold futures GCcv1 settled 0.5% lower at $1,453 per ounce, heading for its worst month in almost three years after a 3.5% drop.
+Safe-haven gold changed hands at $1,453.78 an ounce on the spot market XAU=, down 0.5% on the day and heading for its worst month in almost three years after a 3.5% drop.
 GOL/

 Global market asset performance https://tmsnrt.rs/34qb0wz